Skip to content

 Choosing a Gaming PC

 It can be hard to pick the right game PC because there are so many choices and technology changes so quickly.
 Choosing a gaming rig that fits your wants and price is important for a fun gaming experience, no matter how serious or casual you are about gaming.
-This guide is meant to help you figure out what to think about when picking out a game PC.
+This guide is meant to help you figure out what to look for when picking out a good gaming PC.

 1. Determine Your Gaming Needs